caente/caente.github.com/_posts/2016-06-17-practical-typeclasses.md

 ~~~

-There is _a lot_ going on there, enough for another post, but enough is to say, if you want the compiler to help you to document and make your code safer, shapelss will be a great too for that.
+There is _a lot_ going on there, enough for another post.
+Shapeless is a very indispensable tool to write this kind of code in scala, aka safer and more correct code.
+Since you are basically _proving_ constraints of your domain to the compiler.

 #### References